A Brief History of Economic Thought

 Supporters of neoliberalism defending this state of affairs turn the classical idea of free markets upside down.
 Their idea of “free” markets is one free from government price regulation, taxes on land rent, monopoly rent, financial interest and other categories of what the classical economists called “unearned income.”
 1

 There are two popular accounts of how this philosophy of free markets and minimal government came to determine the economic policies of many Western countries such as the United States and Great Britain.
 For the right, including the supporters of Milton Friedman, the failures of both state socialism and the Keynesian welfare state made the political triumph of neoliberal ideas inevitable.
 For the left, neoliberal policies were the expression of the interests of capital, which has systematically infiltrated government in order to reverse postwar regulations.

-Neoliberalism is part of a broader economic and political project of restoring class power and consolidating the rapid concentration of capital, particularly financial capital.
+Neoliberalism is part of a broader economic and political project of restoring class power to the wealthy and consolidating the rapid concentration of capital, particularly financial capital.
 As an ideology, it casts all dimensions of life in terms of market rationality, construes profit-making as the arbiter and essence of democracy, consuming as the only operable form of citizenship, and upholds the irrational belief that the market can both solve all problems and serve as a model for structuring all social relations.
 As a policy and political project, it is wedded to the privatization of public services, the dismantling of the connection of private issues and public problems, the selling off of state functions, liberalization of trade in goods and capital investment, the eradication of government regulation of financial institutions and corporations, and the destruction of the welfare state and unions.2